teijekuiken/plantmoodFrontEnd/README.md

 #### Access local database
 For now the application is connected to a local database.
 To acces the database go to: [localhost:8081](localhost:8081)
   The database is only accessible after the docker command is executed

+#### Plantmood Health Algorithm
+To calculate if your plant needs extra water, is healthy or has too much water, an alogirtm is created to determine the status.
+In the PlantmoodService the function GetPlantmoodStatus, checks the last 5 results from the Plantmood and checks the database for what kind of plantspecies is linked.
+The algoritm works as follows:

+1. All PlantmoodHistories are requested and ordered by date.
+2. A sublist is created with the last 5 measured results for a specific Plantmood SN
+3. All the measurements from the sublist are weighted.
+The latest measurement is multiplied by 1.
+Foreach extra measurement the weight is lowered by 0.2.
+4. All weigthed measures are summed and divided by the sum of the weight to get a weighted average.
+5.
+	- If the weighted average is lower than the minimum humidity of the Plantspecies, the returned mood will be "Plant needs water"
+	- If the weighted average is higher than the maximum humidity of the Plantspecies, the returned mood will be "Plant has too much water"
+	- If the weighted average is between the minimum and maximum humidity of the Plantspecies, the returned mood will be "Water level is good"

+This algorithm is chosen, because it is less dependent of outliers when multiple points are being used.
+We believe that the latest measurement is the most valuable, so that is where the weigthed values come in.
+The more recent measurements are counted more heavily.